On Dec, 3 2019

 You need to analyze data beyond just customers’ past behavior on your site if they want to effectively retarget them.
 Taking factors such as age, gender or location into account, along with past behavior, allows you to segment your audience and retarget the right customers in the right way.
 Segmenting your audience and specifically targeting them in this way means you’ll be spending less on clicks per sale and increasing your return on investment while improving the customers' experience with your brand.

 Visualize the customer journey and ensure that you don’t over-retarget your customers with customizable workflows.
-Custom workflows is a feature available in some marketing automation tools (such as Carts Guru) that allow you to design the customer journey down to the finest detail.
+Custom workflows is a feature available in some marketing automation tools that allow you to design the customer journey down to the finest detail.
 For example, you may have a customer who has already received one retargeting message over email but did not respond.
 Instead of continuing to send them emails, with customizable workflows you’re able to set a delay period, to give the customer time to mull over the product, before reaching out to them on another medium (such as Facebook Messenger).
 This allows you to stay in front-of-mind without frustrating your prospective customer.

 Methods of Retargeting